cosmospkg/cosmos-docs/docs/10-Nova.md

 - Inherits stdout/stderr
 - Returns exit code
 - Raises error if non-zero
+- Synchronous and blocks until completion

+> Note: run() is powerful but unsafe.
+Use only for trusted build steps—never run arbitrary commands from star input. `--safe` is an upcoming feature to disable the `run()` function.

 #### `copy(from: string, to: string)`
 Copies a file from `from` (relative to working dir) to `to` (absolute path under real root).